 The St Regis site on Chesterton Road has been providing postgraduate accommodation for Clare's students for over fifty years.
 The original late-1930s buildings were acquired by the College in the 1960s, but in recent years the need for renovation of the site became clear.

-Beginning in 2018, Clare’s Buildings Department oversaw the construction of three new purpose-built accommodation blocks.
+Beginning in 2018, Clare’s Estates Department oversaw the construction of three new purpose-built accommodation blocks.
 The front and centre blocks, along with the refurbished 108 Chesterton Road adjacent to the site, consist of 61 student rooms (including 2 accessible DDA rooms) and 24 studio and 1-bedroom apartments.
 The work was completed in 2020, with students taking up residence in January 2021.

 On the front façade of the block facing Chesterton Road, the College commissioned a carving featuring swifts in flight, inspired by the swifts that were in residence in the original St Regis buildings.
 Swift boxes have been reinstated on the new site to provide a residence for these beautiful birds.